Football Official

 its a penalty if a defensive player leads with the helmet to the helmet of an offensive player.
 However, I've seen repeatedly the offensive player lead with his helmet to the helmet of the defensive player.
 But there is no penalty.
 Why not?

-Asked by ssrmaineniac almost 11 years ago
+Asked by ssrmaineniac about 11 years ago

 It's a penalty for anyone to lead with their helmet.
 Why it's not called is a tough and good question.
 Almost every runner in an attempt to get more yardage "lowers shoulders" which, of course, lowers his head.
 It also is usually when they are about to get hit and they are slowing a bit.
 My sense is that most officials tend to see it as lowering the shoulders and not using the head as a weapon.
 It probably is more common to see defensive players attack the runner, creating a more forceful impact.
 But you're right - it should go both ways.